bcormier1/Stats170_Final/README.txt

 HelperFunctions.py:
 All helper functions written over the course of project development.
 Contains code necessary for the sample notebook.

+NOTE: In order to make our code fully runnable including web scraping and data creation, we modified it to avoid reading/writing to a database.
+In there are comments in the code describing the changes you would have to revert to in order to use a database.

 FRB_H15.csv, Fundamentals.csv, GDP.csv:
 csvs for all of our pulled data.
 Described in data section of final report.